jpvantassel/git-course/intro/branches.md

 indicates that merge could not be resolved automatically by git and so requires your attention.

-To resovlve the failed merge
+To resolve the failed merge

 1. `git status` - To view what files were affected.
-2. Starting at the top move systematicaly through the list resolving conflicts (see [example](#Example))
+2. Starting at the top move systematically through the list resolving conflicts (see [example](#Example))
 3. Commit the result of your manual merge.

 #### Example